Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

   <img src="https://img.shields.io/badge/LABS-alpha-orange" alt="LABS: Alpha" />
 </a>  This component is work in progress and currently in pre-release.

-Breadcrumbs component for navigation through different levels of some structure.
+Breadcrumbs provides navigation to previous levels of pages.

 ## Installation